 Tax Breaks, EV Incentives and Other Factors Affecting Tesla Prices

-Currently, the best incentives are given by California ($5,000) and Vermont ($5,000), although there are a variety of conditions that must be met in order to qualify for these.
+Currently, the best state-level incentives for Battery-Electric Vehicles are given by California (up to $7,500) and Vermont ($5,000), although there are a variety of conditions that must be met in order to qualify for these (check out our California EV tax credit post for more specific info; as of January 12, 2023, some Teslas may qualify for some of California’s rebate programs).

 Many other states have incentives in the $1,500 – $2,500 range, so if you’re purchasing new, it’s definitely worth taking a look at various incentives that might be available.

-That said, these incentives only apply to new vehicles, so if you’re looking for a used Tesla, you’re out of luck there incentive-wise.
-But—the savings that you get from buying a used Tesla can often be greater than the price of an incentive, so that’s definitely worth considering!
+That said, most of these incentives only apply to new vehicles, so if you’re looking for a used Tesla, you’re often out of luck, incentive-wise.
+However, the savings that you get from buying a used Tesla can often be greater than the price of an incentive, so used is definitely worth considering!

 OK, I’m Thinking of Buying Used to Save Some Money—Where’s the Best Place to Find a Used Tesla for Sale?